 UPDATE: With the latest tools, you no longer need to follow the arduous steps discussed in this post.
-All blog pacakge comes with a premium plugin that makes the installation quick and easy.
+All blog packages come with a premium plugin that makes the installation quick and easy.
 You only need to create a MySQL database and then upload the blog installation files to your webhost.

 No more messing with codes, SQL file, and myPHPadmin.